Prince Sigismund of Prussia

 Sigismund had seven siblings:

 Two months after Sigismund’s birth, Vicky wrote to one of her mother’s ladies-in-waiting, “My little darling has grown so fat!
 He has not had a single ache or pain…and sleeps like a top.
 I cannot say how happy I am with him and what a delight nursing is.
-I really think that I have never been so happy, and I certainly never loved one of the others so much…” As Sigismund became a toddler, Vicky thought him much cleverer and more intelligent than his three elder siblings and believed he would have great potential when he grew up.
+I really think that I have never been so happy, and I certainly never loved one of the others so much…” As Sigismund became a toddler, Vicky thought him much cleverer and more intelligent than his three elder siblings and believed he would have great potential in the future.

 Vicky was without her husband to comfort her, and her mother-in-law Queen Augusta personally went to the front to tell Fritz.
 Fritz’s father gave him permission to come home for the funeral, but Fritz declined.
 He said, “I am in the service of the fatherland.
 I would never forgive myself if we were attacked when I was absent from my post.”
 Understandably, Vicky did not comprehend this and wrote to her husband, “In you, of course, the soldier is uppermost.”